Compare Crypto Cards

 - Opportunity cost: That $17,000 could earn 5-8% APY in stablecoins = $850-1,360/year

-Our comparisons show the cashback rate and highlight the highest.
-But read the full card pages linked in provider names to see staking requirements, token volatility history, and break-even calculations before committing capital.
+Our comparisons surface the strongest reward rates.
+Read the full card pages to understand staking requirements, token volatility history, and break-even calculations before committing capital.

-Ideal scenario: A card with 3-4% cashback requiring zero staking.
+Ideal scenario: a card with 3-4% cashback requiring zero staking.
 You earn rewards without locking capital or taking token price risk.
-If such a card exists in your region, our "Best for Cashback" or "Best for Budget" labels will flag it.
+If such a card exists in your region, our labels will flag it quickly.

 Security-Conscious Holders

-Your priority: Self-custodial cards that don't require trusting an exchange.
+Your priority: self-custodial cards that do not require trusting an exchange.
 After FTX, Celsius, and Voyager collapsed in 2022, custodial risk is real.
 Even well-regulated exchanges can fail or freeze withdrawals during crises.

-Look for: "Best for Security" label, which flags non-custodial cards.
-These connect to your own wallet (MetaMask, Ledger, etc.), calculate rewards based on your holdings, but never require depositing crypto to an exchange.
-If the card issuer goes bankrupt, your crypto stays in your wallet - you only lose pending rewards for the current month.
+Look for the "Best for Security" label, which flags non-custodial cards.
+These connect to your own wallet, calculate rewards based on your holdings, but never require depositing crypto to an exchange.

-Trade-off: Self-custodial cards typically have fewer features than custodial exchange cards.
+Trade-off: self-custodial cards typically have fewer features than custodial exchange cards.
 You might sacrifice instant virtual card issuance or support for 200+ altcoins in exchange for security.
-Decide if that trade-off aligns with your risk tolerance.

 Budget-Conscious Users

-Your priority: Zero fees (annual, monthly, FX) combined with decent cashback.
-You don't want to pay $99/year for a premium card when free alternatives exist, but you also want rewards that offset the hidden conversion spreads.
+Your priority: zero fees combined with decent rewards.
+You do not want to pay $99/year for a premium card when free alternatives exist, but you also want rewards that offset hidden spreads.

-Look for: "Best for Budget" label on cards with $0 annual fees that still offer 2-4% cashback.
+Look for the "Best for Budget" label on cards with $0 annual fees that still offer meaningful rewards.
 Calculate net benefit after fees:

 - Annual spending: $18,000